BrightcoveLearning/outlearn-player-technologies/modules/js-module.md

 <!-- @link, "url" : "https://rcrooks.jsbin.com/lafuju/2/edit?html,js,output", "text": "JavaScript Exercide 2" -->

+Got it?
+If you don't see the image, check [the solution](https://rcrooks.jsbin.com/lafuju/4/edit?html,js,output).

 If you omit the value, then you will instead retrieve the value of the attribute.
 ```